How Much Does CBD Oil Cost?

 So, what gives?
 How much does CBD oil cost?
 And how are these prices determined in this highly unregulated market?

-As a consumer interested in CBD, you’ve got a right to know why CBD costs what it does, as well as what to look for when determining different price points.
+As a consumer interested in CBD, you have a right to know why CBD costs what it does, as well as what to look for when determining different price points.
 When it comes to CBD products, quality really does matter — and going for a more affordable option isn’t always your best bet.

 And now for the million-dollar question…